swiftlang/swift-evolution/proposals/0322-temporary-buffers.md

 /// When `body` is called, the contents of the buffer pointer passed to it are
 /// in an unspecified, uninitialized state. `body` is responsible for
 /// initializing the buffer pointer before it is used _and_ for deinitializing
-/// it before returning. `body` does not need to deallocate the buffer pointer.
+/// it before returning, but deallocation is automatic.
 ///
 /// The implementation may allocate a larger buffer pointer than is strictly
 /// necessary to contain `capacity` values of type `type`.
 The behavior of a